Brennall/HFH-SRD/Chapter07.md

 Starting at 5th level, spellcasters may begin to scribe scrolls and brew potions.
 At 9th level, they may begin to make other types of magic items, such as rods, rings, swords, and other items.
 An arcane spellcaster may never create magic items that are exclusive to divine spellcasters.
 A divine spellcaster may make any item his class is eligible to use.
 For instance, a 9th level bladedancer could create a sword +1, leather armor +1, or staff of healing, but not a bow +1 or wand of illusion.

-In order to create a magic item, the spellcaster must know the spell(s) that replicate the magic item’s effect, or must find a sample or formula of the item.
-If a magic item’s effect does not compare to any existing spell, the spellcaster must either research a new spell that will produce the desired effect, or he must find a sample or formula of the item.
+In order to create a magic item, the spellcaster must know the spell(s) that replicate the magic item's effect, or must find a sample or formula of the item.
+If a magic item's effect does not compare to any existing spell, the spellcaster must either research a new spell that will produce the desired effect, or he must find a sample or formula of the item.

 Cost and Time